Sustaining Forests for People and Planet

 Forests and nature-based solutions can deliver one-third of global emissions reductions needed by 2030

-WRI’s Forests Program aims to conserve and restore forests for benefits as diverse as cultural identity, biodiversity, carbon capture, water security and wood supply.
+WRI aims to conserve and restore forests and other natural landscapes for benefits as diverse as cultural identity, livelihoods, water security, wood supply, biodiversity and carbon capture.

-We work with civil society, governments and the private sector to ensure forested landscapes are governed fairly and managed sustainably.
-We support radical transparency and open access to the latest data and cutting-edge monitoring technology, so that all actors can be held accountable for actions that impact forests.
-We partner with governments, entrepreneurs, investors and forests experts to build the social and financial conditions for conserving forests and restoring degraded ecosystems.
-And we produce groundbreaking research to shed light on important forest issues and aid in better decision-making.
+We work with civil society, governments and the private sector to ensure natural landscapes are governed fairly and managed sustainably.
+We support radical transparency and open access to the latest data and cutting-edge monitoring technology, so that all actors can be held accountable for actions that impact forests and nature.
+We partner with governments, entrepreneurs, investors and experts to build the social and financial conditions for conserving natural landscapes and restoring degraded ones.
+And we produce groundbreaking research to shed light on important forest and land issues and aid in better decision-making.

 Open Timber Portal